mikesmitty/curse/README.md

 By this point, you should have a working instance of CURSE, and you generate a certificate by running `jinx`, then inspecting the certificate file, which will be created in the folder with your pubkey, by running (substitute the proper filename based on the name of your pubkey)`ssh-keygen -Lf ~/.ssh/id_ed25519-cert.pub`

+**Configuring Remote Hosts**

+In order for hosts to allow logins with certificates you'll need to do the following:

+* Add `TrustedUserCAKeys /etc/ssh/cas.pub` to `/etc/ssh/sshd_config`
+* Add the contents of your CA private key (`/opt/curse/etc/user_ca.pub`) to `/etc/ssh/cas.pub` like you would a regular `authorized_keys` file.

+Netflix recommends generating several CA keypairs and storing the private keys of all but one offline, in order to simplify CA key rotation.
+If you choose to do this you will want to also add the pubkeys of all of your CA keypairs to the `/etc/ssh/cas.pub` file at this time as well.

 TODO
 ----
 * ~~Authentication~~